B-smith94/library_management_system/README.md

 Entering '1' will prompt the program to ask you for details about the book you wish to add:

+    --Book Operation 1: Add a New Book--

     Enter the title of the book you wish to add: |
     Please enter the author: |
-    Please enter the genre (example: fantasy): |
+    Please enter the ISBN number for {book}: |
     What year was {book} published? (yyyy): |

 Once done, it will then add the book with all it's information to a local database.

-Entering '2' will ask for your username and Library ID. __REMINDER__: you MUST have a username and library ID in order to borrow or return books.
-For information on how to create a username and ID, see __User Operations__.
+Entering '2' will ask for your username and Library ID. __REMINDER__: you MUST have a Library ID in order to borrow or return books.
+For information on how to create a Library ID, see __User Operations__.

-    Please enter your username: |
+    Please enter your first and last name: |
     Please enter your 6 character Library ID: |

 Once the program has verified your identity, it will then ask you to provide the title of the book you wish to borrow: